-- Join any of the CMS Production Working Groups and bring your personal expertise to the Joomla! community.
-More info about the different working groups can be found here.
+- Join any of the Production Teams and bring your personal expertise to the Joomla! community.
+More info about the different teams can be found here.

 You will need a GitHub account if you do not already have one.
 Make sure you read the page on contributing, it contains information about signing the JCA (Joomla!
 Contributors Agreement) for individuals, minors and businesses.